-As the summer season rolls in, many of us look forward to firing up the grill and enjoying a backyard cookout with family and friends.
-But while we indulge in these tasty summer treats, it’s important to remember that our pets may also be tempted by the enticing smells from the grill.
+When the weather is nice, many of us look forward to firing up the grill and enjoying a backyard cookout with family and friends.
+But while we indulge in these tasty treats, it’s important to remember that our pets may also be tempted by the enticing smells from the grill.
 However, not all BBQ foods are safe for our pets.
 Here, we’ll highlight both safe and unsafe foods to keep in mind when it comes to our four-legged companions.

 Remember that even if a food is safe for pets in moderation, that doesn’t mean it should be freely given.
 If your dog has a sensitive stomach, introducing a new food in could cause tummy issues.
 Always consult your vet before switching up your pet’s diet.

 - Lean Meats: Grilled lean meats, such as chicken, turkey, or beef, can be a safe and protein-packed treat for your pets.
 Ensure the meat is well-cooked, free from seasoning, and completely deboned.
 Avoid fatty cuts, as they can lead to gastrointestinal issues or pancreatitis in pets.

 - Fish: If you’re grilling fish, it can be a healthy option for your pet.
 Fish like salmon and trout are rich in omega-3 fatty acids, which are beneficial for their overall health.
 Remove all the bones before serving, and avoid any seasonings, especially those containing garlic or onion, as they can be toxic to pets.